alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 <br />

 That’s it.
-The pipeline does not store sensitive data.
-During each execution the secret will be retreived from a Key Vault.
+The pipeline does not store sensitive data anymore, it was moved to a Key Vault.
+During each execution the secret will be retreived from that service.

 #### Step 4.
 Run a test execution

- 1. Hist on “Debug” button and wait when the execution is over.
-The good sign that all activities executed successfully (1), which means that last our actions didn’t break anything in a pipeline.
+ 1. Hit on “Debug” button and wait when the execution is over.
+The good sign that all activities executed successfully (1), which means that last our actions didn’t break a pipeline.
  2. Click on an output of the Get Access Token (2):

 <img src="/assets/images/posts/adf-rest-p4/step2-4.png" alt="Step 2-4" />

-The output window shows credentials still passed as a plain text.
-Such information is captured by logging
+The output window shows that credentials still passed as a plain text.
+The problem is also that such information captured by logging

 <img src="/assets/images/posts/adf-rest-p4/step2-5.png" alt="Step 2-5" />